breatheco-de/exercise-data-model-previous-projects/README.md

 We must always have a clear understanding of how we're storing our data, this way we're more organized and faster while coding.
 Think of this as knowing your kitchen: you can cook without knowing the kitchen but you'll be way faster if you know where the ingredients and tools are.

-***Data Structures*** is the knowledge that we use when attempting to `Data Model` a project or a real life problem, a concept that we'll be touching in soon.

-## Exercise (1/2)
+## Instructions

 Go through your previous exercises and find the implemented data structure(s).

 Previous projects you may have done:

-Domain name generator
+- Domain name generator

-Random Card Generator
+- Random Card Generator

-Seconds Counter
+- Seconds Counter

-Traffic Light
+- Traffic Light

-Tic-Tac-Toe
+- Tic-Tac-Toe

-Media Player
+- Media Player

-StarWars Blog
+- StarWars Blog

-Contact List
+- Contact List

+Node:

 # Data Modeling